 5. Learned Words List

 Directly after the folder, I have a sheet of the learned words they are responsible for reading and another list for spelling according to the level they are on.
 This is helpful for classroom teachers and families to see as they decide what words might become “no excuse” words for proper spelling.
 This student is in level four, so the list is longer and more challenging.
 In addition, reading about strategies for teaching learned words for Orton-Gillingham lesson plans may help you.

 Finally, I have the student keep all of their completed dictation pages clipped in the back of the binder.
 They do not write on the paper while it is clipped in the binder.
 I find the three rings really get in the way.
 So, they take a blank sheet out of the front, write on a desk or table, and THEN it gets clipped it.

-You might be freaking out at this point wondering if the child has possession of all of their dictation work, how do you keep track of what happened during that portion of the lesson when planning future lessons on your own, and the paper isn’t in front of you.
+You might be freaking out at this point wondering if the child has possession of all of their dictation work in their Orton-Gillingham binder, how you keep track of what happened during that portion of the lesson when planning future lessons on your own, and the paper isn’t in front of you.
 I have come up with a simple solution.